WORLD PARKING SYMPOSIUM IX

 Prof. Yoram Shiftan is a professor of Transportation and Geo-Information in the Faculty of Civil and Environmental Engineering at the Technion.
 He teaches and conducts research in travel behavior with a focus on activity-based modeling and response to policies, the complex relationships between transport, the environment and land use, and transport economics.
 Prof. Shiftan is the editor of Transport Policy and the chair of the International Association of Travel Behavior Research (IATBR).
 He is a member of the editorial board of six journals and was the former president of the Israel Association of Transportation Research.

-A unique venue will be chosen for the annual Gala Dinner.
-Further details will be provided shortly.
+Meet in the hotel lobby at 1830 for the short transfer to the Museum.
 Guests are welcome to join in this spectacular evening (see registration information for cost).

 Breakfast at leisure in your hotel